MicroFocus/fortify-issue-manager/README.md

 - `TRACKER_API_URL`
     This property configures the issue tracker url

+### Optional Configuration
+The following environment variables may optionally be set:
+- `FORTIFY_APPLICATION_IDS`
+  This property is a comma separated list of Fortify application ids

+- `FORTIFY_RELEASE_IDS`
+  This property is a comma separated list of Fortify release/version ids

+- `FORTIFY_ISSUE_QUERY`
+  This property is a Fortify issue query expression used to filter which issues selected.
+  If specified, it will be combined with the `comments:!bugURL` filter (which selects issues that have not had a bug raised against them yet in the issue tracker).
+  If not specified, the following issue query expression is applied:
+  `comments:!bugURL audited:false [fortify priority order]:high [fortify priority order]:critical`
+  which Fortify applies as:
+  `comments:!bugURL AND audited:false AND ([fortify priority order]:high OR [fortify priority order]:critical))`

 #### Octane required configuration
 ###### Note that the username and password must be generated for the shared_space and workspace